Scheduling periodic messages on a shared link: Modeling a C-RAN Network

+In this article, we model a simple network in which periodic messages flow through a single bidirectional link.
+Messages using the link in two different directions do not interact, since the link we model is full-duplex.
+Each RRH sends messages through the link to its BBU and two messages cannot go at once in the link: this is the first contention point, represented in Fig.~\ref{fig:model}.
+Upon receiving a message, a BBU sends an answer back to its RRH, which goes through the link in the other direction: this is the second contention point represented in Fig.~\ref{fig:model}.
+Since the answer must be sent back as soon as a message arrives, we see this process as a single message going from an RRH to its BBU and back to the RRH, while traversing two contention points.

+The \textbf{size} is an integer representing the time needed to send a message through a contention point of the network, here the beginning of the link shared by all antennas.
+In the C-RAN context we consider, \emph{all messages are of the same kind}, hence they are all of the same size denoted by $\tau$.
+Indeed, the message sent by the RRH to the BBU is the raw electromagnetic signal it has captured during a millisecond.
+The message sent by the BBU to the RRH is the electromagnetic signal it must emit during a millisecond.

+We denote by $n$ the number of messages, which are numbered from $0$ to $n-1$.
+A message $i$ is characterized by its integer \textbf{delay} $d_i$: when message number $i$ arrives at the beginning of the shared link (first contention point) at time $t$, it returns to the other end of the link on its way back (second contention point) at time $t + d_i$.
+The delay represents the transmission time from the RRH to the BBU plus the processing time in the BBU.

+The model and problem can easily be generalized to any topology, that is any directed acyclic multigraph with any number of contention points, see~\cite{bartharxiv2018deterministic}.
+We choose here to focus on a realistic network with a single shared link, which is simple enough to obtain theoretical results.
+It turns out that algorithms solving the problem for a single shared link can be used on networks with many contention points, as long as the routing is coherent, see Sec.~\ref{sec:coherent}.

-The time is discretized and the process we consider is periodic of fixed integer \textbf{period $P$}.
+The time is \emph{discretized} and the process we consider is \emph{periodic} of fixed integer \textbf{period $P$}.
 We use the notation $[P]$ for the set $\{0,\dots,P-1\}$.
-Since the process is periodic, we may consider any interval of $P$ units of time and the times at which messages go through the two contention points during this interval to completely represent the state of our system.
-We call the representation of the interval of time in the first contention point the \textbf{first period} and the \textbf{second period} for the second contention point.
+A message is emitted an infinite number of times periodically, hence it is enough to consider any interval of $P$ units of time to completely represent the state of our system by giving the times, in this interval, at which each message goes through the two contention points.
+We call the representation of an interval of $P$ units of time in the first contention point the \textbf{first period} and the \textbf{second period} for the second contention point.
+Because the system is of period $P$, we may always assume that $d_i$, the delay of message $i$, is in $[P]$.